naoki-egami/DIDdesign/README.md

 Reference:

-  - Egami and Yamauchi (2019) “Using Multiple Pre-treatment Periods to Improve Difference-in-Differences and Staggered Adoption Designs.”
+  - Egami and Yamauchi (2019) “How to Improve the Difference-in-Differences Design with Multiple Pre-treatment Periods.” https://naokiegami.com/paper/double_did.pdf

 ## Installation Instructions: